 The wrong gamers get paid

 But the world isn’t perfect.
 Bobby didn’t get the contract, because his shoulder tendons got shredded.
 He did himself in with all those starts, all those innings with max effort and intensity, all the heart that he needed to use to escape independent baseball, community college, and the South Side.
+The heavy workload the Mariners put on him in a lost season definitely didn’t help.

-So Bobby got cut by the Mariners, this time because of the cruel meritocracy of major league sports: he couldn’t bring the gas he like he used to.
+So Bobby got cut by the Mariners, this time because of the cruel meritocracy of major league sports: he couldn’t bring the gas like he used to.
 Bobby washed out of baseball after getting roughed up in the Royals’ minor league system over the course of 2005.

 Guys like O’Neill and Bret Boone embrace that persona and its politics, even though it’s just a recipe for ritualized self harm, and a vessel for emotional and spiritual emptiness.
 The end result of the “warrior” mentality is a massive void at retirement, a yawning pit of substance abuse and depression; a loss of purpose and meaning leading to an empty, but materially rich, life.

 Bobby was a gamer—a real one—but he didn’t get the contract.
 If anyone deserved wealth and success, it was him.
 Every strikeout meant something.
-Each pitch was a rebuke to the scouts that ignored him, or decided against the evidence that he wasn’t good enough.
+Each pitch was a rebuke to the scouts that ignored him or decided against the evidence that he wasn’t good enough.
 Bobby Madritsch was the real deal, unlike those coddled “warriors” with decades-long major league careers.

-This post also appeared on Lookout Landing.
+An earlier version of this post appeared on Lookout Landing.